sydro/bookcase/README.md

 Search for the Google Books API and then click Enable.
 Under Credentials, copy the API key and save as GOOGLE_KEY environment variable.

+To access the Goodreads API, go to the Goodreads API page at https://www.goodreads.com/api/keys and save generated key in environment variable.

 Create a secret key for the JWT_SECRET environment variable.
 This can be done with Node from the command line using the crypto library:

     node -e "console.log(require('crypto').randomBytes(32).toString('hex'));"